john9francis/radiation-modeling/timeSpent.md

 - =================================================================================
 - 6/27 10:07 am 1.5 hrs gonna figure out this Qt dll error.
 UPDATE: I'm gonna try to uninstall and reinstall Qt and Geant4, and if it still doesn't work, I'll post something on the forum.
-- 6/27 12:38 pm I'm gonna try and compile Geant4 again with Qt.
+- 6/27 12:38 pm 2 hrs I'm gonna try and compile Geant4 again with Qt.
+UPDATE: it's currently compiling.
+Hoping for the best...